Course Outline

 3. how your learning from this task will impact your future teaching.

-This written piece is to include references to the syllabus and relevant literature, to demonstrate your capacity to connect your own experiences with the wider field of your discipline and education.
+This written piece is to include references to the syllabus, education policy frameworks, and academic literature, to demonstrate your capacity to connect your own experiences with the wider field of your discipline and education.

 Criteria: